 Confidentiality

 The discussion should last for approximately 90 minutes.
 We would like to tape record the discussion so we can keep track of what you tell us.
-We will not record your names or connect them in any way to your answers so that we protect your confidentiality.
+We will not record your names or connect them in any way to your answers so that we secure your information to the extent permitted by law.
 When you wish to join in on the discussion and respond to a question, please raise your hand.
 What you say is very important and we do not want to miss anything.
 We are only audio-taping the discussion to make sure we don’t miss any of the information you share.

 We would like to ask everyone to not to discuss it outside of this room.
 We want you to feel comfortable sharing your personal opinions and experiences with the group so that we can learn from you.